-Chalazia (plural of chalazion), are the most common inflammatory lesions of the eyelid.
-They are typically slowly enlarging, non-tender eyelid nodules.
+A chalazion is a chronic sterile lipogranuloma.
+They are typically slowly enlarging and non-tender.
 A deep chalazion is caused by inflammation of a tarsal meibomian gland.
 A superficial chalazion is caused by inflammation of a Zeis gland.
 Chalazia are typically benign and self-limiting, though they can develop chronic complications.
 Recurrent chalazia should be evaluated for malignancy.

 Chalazia are caused by inflammation and obstruction of sebaceous glands of the eyelids.
 While infection can cause the inflammation or obstruction that leads to a chalazion, the lesion itself is an inflammatory lesion.

 It is a common condition, though the exact incidence in either the US or worldwide is not documented.
 It appears to affect males and females equally, but exact numbers are not available.
-Occurs more commonly in adulthood (ages 30-50).
+Chalazia occur more commonly in adulthood (ages 30-50).

 Chalazia are inflammatory lesions that form when lipid breakdown products leak into surrounding tissue and incite a granulomatous inflammatory response.
 For this reason, a chalazion is also called a conjunctival granuloma.
 Meibomian glands are embedded in the tarsal plate of the eyelids; therefore, edema due blockage of these glands is ordinarily contained to the conjunctival portion of the lid.
 On occasion, a chalazion may enlarge and break through the tarsal plate to the external portion of the lid.
 Chalazia due to blockage of Zeis glands are usually located along the lid margin.